Top front-end and back-end javascript frameworks

 8. PolymerJS

-PolymerJS is useful for web development by providing developers with an ability to create their own HTML elements.
+PolymerJS is useful for web development by providing developers with the ability to create their own HTML elements.
 Developers can create new custom elements which can be reused in your HTML pages in a declarative way.
-PolymerJS is an emerging technology with plenty of benefits but it also makes it difficult for new developers to learn.
+PolymerJS is an emerging technology with plenty of benefits, but it also makes it difficult for new developers to learn.

 Polymer - Pros and Cons - Top JS Framework